MicrosoftDocs/entra-docs/docs/identity/devices/plan-device-deployment.md

 > [!NOTE]
 > The on-premises domain-joined Windows 10 or newer device attempts to auto-join to Microsoft Entra ID to become Microsoft Entra hybrid joined by default.
 This will only succeed if you have set up the right environment.

-You may determine that Microsoft Entra hybrid join is the best solution for a device in a different state.
+You might determine that Microsoft Entra hybrid join is the best solution for a device in a different state.
 The following table shows how to change the state of a device.

 | Current device state | Desired device state | How-to |
 | --- | --- | --- |